HeliumAce/personal-site/case-studies/confluence.md

   caption="Inline apps and macros" %}

 ## Competitive product mapping
 During this time, I was also encouraging the team to push on the edges of our product design and IA.
-One method I used to help unlock new creative directions was to map Confluence's objects and IA on top of a competitor's product.
+One method I used to help unlock new creative directions was to map Confluence's objects and information architecture on top of a competitor's product.
 One such example of this was mapping Confluence's objects and IA on top of InVision.
 Although not intended to be a shippable design, this exploration generated a lot of buzz and would influence the future direction of Atlassian's navigation redesign.
 Confluence + InVision = Influence 😉

 ![Mapping Confluence's objects and IA on top of InVision](/assets/work/confluence/influence/01.png) *Mapping Confluence's objects and IA on top of InVision*